I live in a city obsessed with startups.

 Be honest with yourself and remember that the journey is more important than the end goal.
 Make sure that you plan for the day-to-day ups and downs and not just for the pot of gold.

 To get details about what’s possible with a lifestyle business you’ll have to do more research.
-I suggest starting with the guys at 37Signals.
-They’re essentially heroes of the lifestyle business movement, even though they don’t like to call it that.
+I suggest starting with the guys at Basecamp.
+They’re heroes of the lifestyle business movement, even though they don’t like to call it that.

 After being on both sides of the equation, I’m 110% happier now running my growing business this way.
 The control I have over my life is nearly ridiculous, and the future of my “lifestyle” business is brighter than 90% of funded startup entrepreneurs will ever achieve.